-Students who have earned a bachelor's degree from Alvernia and return to complete a second undergraduate degree in the day academic division are eligible to receive a 20% tuition discount, alumni who enroll in a graduate program are eligible to receive a 25% tuition discount, and alumni who enroll in the PhD Leadership program are eligible to receive a 20% tuition discount.
-This discount is not available to students in the MSOT, other doctoral programs, or online undergraduate or graduate degree programs.
-There may be other exceptions to the award, for more information please contact the Graduate Division or Student Financial Services Office for more information.
+Students who have earned a bachelor's degree from Alvernia and return to complete a second undergraduate degree in the day academic division are eligible to receive a 20% tuition discount, alumni who enroll in a graduate program are eligible to receive a 25% tuition discount, alumni who enroll in the PhD Leadership program are eligible to receive a 20% tuition discount, and Occupational Therapy Doctorate are eligible for a 10% tuition discount.
+This discount is not available to students in the MEd, MSW, and MSAT, other doctoral programs, or online undergraduate or graduate degree programs.
+There may be other exceptions to the award, for more information please contact the Graduate Division or Office of Student Financial Services for more information.